kpobb1989/DotNetCore.EfTools/README.md

 Prerequisites
 1. Install Microsoft.EntityFrameworkCore.Tools to your host project
 2. Install DotNetCore.EfTools to your host project
-3. Add "EFProject": "<Project name that contains DbContext>" in your appsettings.json
+3. Add "EFProject": "Project_Name_Contains_DbContext" in your appsettings.json

 New CLI alias:
 ```